Papa Celestin: Life and career

-In 1932 Celestin was forced out of the business by the effects of the Great Depression, working in a shipyard until he was able to form a new band after the World War II.
+In 1932 Celestin was forced out of the music business by the impact of the Great Depression.
+He worked in a shipyard until he was able to form a new band after World War II.
 The new Tuxedo Brass Band proved tremendously popular and was hailed as a key New Orleans tourist attraction.
-In 1953, Papa Celestin appeared leading his band in the travelogue Cinerama Holiday, not released until 1955.
-His band became a regular feature at the Paddock Lounge on Bourbon Street in the French Quarter, and made regular radio broadcasts, television appearance, and more recordings.
+In 1953, Papa Celestin was filmed leading his band for the travelogue Cinerama Holiday (released in 1955).
+His band became a regular feature at the Paddock Lounge on Bourbon Street in the French Quarter, and made regular radio broadcasts, television appearances, and more recordings.
 In 1953 Celestin gave a command performance for President Eisenhower at the White House.
-His last recording was "Marie LaVeau" (1954) on which he sang.
+His last recording was "Marie LaVeau" (1954), on which he sang.

 In view of the contribution Celestin made in jazz throughout his lifetime, the Jazz Foundation of New Orleans had a bust made and donated to the Delgado Museum in New Orleans.
 Near the end of his life, he was honored as one of the greats of New Orleans music.
 4,000 people marched in his funeral parade when he died in 1954.
 After his death, Tuxedo Brass Band leadership was briefly taken over by trombonist Eddie Pierson until his death in 1958.
 The leadership of the band then fell to banjo player Albert "Papa" French.